moliver28/research-handbook/content/handbook/resellers/channel-working-with-gitlab/index.md

 ##### Add-ons to NFR Subscriptions

+- If you would like to purchase any add-on to your NFR license (CI minutes, Storage, Duo Pro, etc), please reach out to your Partner Account Manager for assistance in placing the order.
+If partners attempt to purchase NFR add-ons through their customer portal, their subscription will be downgraded to free.
+If you have been downgraded to free already, please contact [GitLab Support](https://about.gitlab.com/support/) for assistance.
-Duo Pro is not yet available on NFR subscriptions; however we can provide a 30-day Duo-Pro trial.
+- Duo Pro is not yet available on NFR subscriptions; however we can provide a 30-day Duo-Pro trial.
 Please work with your Partner Account Manager and Solutions Architect to get this setup.

 #### Technical Support